 - Property will be converted from leasehold to Freehold only after the applicant has cleared all dues like all installments, ground rents, misuse charges, damages, etc.

-- The jurisdiction of L&DO extends to the entire New Delhi, Central Delhi and colonies which were in existence or were developed at the time of partition of India for providing residence to the refugees that had come to India from Pakistan at the time of partition such as Tilak Nagar, Malviya Nagar, Ramesh Nagar, Jangpura, Moti Nagar, Patel Nagar, Lajpat Nagar, Model Town etc..
+- The jurisdiction of L&DO extends to the entire New Delhi, Central Delhi and colonies which were in existence or were developed at the time of partition of India for providing residence to the refugees that had come to India from Pakistan at the time of partition and covers areas such as Tilak Nagar, Malviya Nagar, Ramesh Nagar, Jangpura, Moti Nagar, Patel Nagar, Lajpat Nagar, Model Town etc..
 The DDA, on the other hand was established in 1957 and controls the areas which were bought up and developed by it thereafter.
 However, some old colonies like Karol Bagh, Darya Ganj are also under the control of Old Scheme Branch of DDA.

 - Upon the successful conversion of property from leasehold to Freehold, a conveyance deed would be issued to the owner.
 The conveyance deed mentions that the Vendee has now become the absolute owner of the said property and that he shall now be free to use it in any manner as he deems fit.